RomainOr/RomainOr.github.io/content/courses/ecam/index.md

 - ecam
 ---

-As I was in charge of all the lectures in the Architecture and Networks module, the following talks were prepared and given :
+_Network Architecture and Security_ introduces the basic concepts of network architecture and raises awareness of information system security issues.
+As I was in charge of all the lectures in this module, the following talks were prepared and given :
 - [Lecture 1 - Rudiments and Design a network](/uploads/courses/ecam/1_Rudiments_and_Design_a_network.pdf);
 - [Lecture 2 - IP addresses and IP addressing](/uploads/courses/ecam/2_IP_addresses_and_IP_addressing.pdf);
 - [Lecture 3 - OSI Model, DHCP and DNS](/uploads/courses/ecam/3_OSI_Model_DHCP_and_DNS.pdf);